spiral/docs/cookbook/prototype.md

 > Use `-r` flag to remove `PrototypeTrait`.

-Extension will modify your class into given form:
+The extension will modify your class into given form:

 ```php